yukimochizuki/cosmos-sdk/PENDING.md

   * [stake][cli] [\#1672](https://github.com/cosmos/cosmos-sdk/issues/1672) Introduced
   new commission flags for validator commands `create-validator` and `edit-validator`.
   * [stake][cli] [\#1890](https://github.com/cosmos/cosmos-sdk/issues/1890) Add `--genesis-format` flag to `gaiacli tx create-validator` to produce transactions in genesis-friendly format.
+  * [cli] [\#2524](https://github.com/cosmos/cosmos-sdk/issues/2524) Add support offline mode to `gaiacli tx sign`.
+Lookups are not performed if the flag `--offline` is on.
+  * [cli] [\#2558](https://github.com/cosmos/cosmos-sdk/issues/2558) Improve --print-sigs mode.
+It now performs a complete set of sanity checks and reports to the user.
+Also added --raw-signature to print the signature only, not the whole transaction.

 * Gaia
   * [cli] #2170 added ability to show the node's address via `gaiad tendermint show-address`